npm package discovery and stats viewer.

 CI Workflow Examples

-This table shows additional documentation-only examples of CI workflows.
-These are not live examples as in the table above and they may require modification before use.
+This table shows additional examples of CI workflows.
+With the exception of GitHub Actions workflows, these are not live examples as in the table above and they may require modification before use.
+The GitHub Actions workflows are live and they run without recording to Cypress Cloud.

 The Cypress documentation page CI Provider Examples provides some more examples with extensive guides for using Cypress with some of the most popular CI providers.